stellar/slingshot/zkvm/docs/zkvm-spec.md

 ### UTXO

 UTXO stands for Unspent Transaction [Output](#output-structure).
-UTXO is uniquely identified by the [ID](#contract-id) of the contract in the output.
+UTXO is uniquely identified by the [ID](#contract-id) of the contract represented by the output.

 ### Constraint system